-Patriotic Exercises (IMDA) - Dolores Schools provides students with an opportunity to recite the Pledge of Allegiance.
-Any person not wishing to participate in the recitation of the Pledge for any reason shall be exempt and need not participate.
+Patriotic Exercises (IMDA) - Dolores Schools provides students with a daily opportunity to recite the Pledge of Allegiance.
+Any person not wishing to participate in the recitation of the Pledge for any reason shall be exempt and respectfully not participate.
 Each school day, the principal or designee will begin the school day by leading students in the pledge.